I Know How Risky Sunbeds Are, So Why Can’t I Quit Them?

 Is tanning addictive?

 That’s before we bring class into the equation.
-Research that shows those from lower socio-economic backgrounds are more likely to use tanning beds.
-Although further investigation is needed to explore why that is, a 2022 study concluded that tanning bed use has been historically framed through the media as a “working-class activity”.
+Research that shows those from lower socio-economic backgrounds are more likely to use sunbeds.
+Although further investigation is needed to explore why that is, a 2022 study concluded that sunbed use has been historically framed through the media as a “working-class activity”.

-Of course, it’s not just about class, appearances or a taste for Sauvignon Blanc; the addictiveness of carcinogens plays a role: “Tanning is addictive and there’s actually a biological explanation,” says Dr. Clare Kiely, a consultant dermatologist and cofounder of The Skin Diary.
+Of course, it’s not just about class, appearances or a taste for Sauvignon Blanc; the addictiveness of carcinogens plays a role: “Tanning is addictive and there’s actually a biological explanation,” says Dr Clare Kiely, a consultant dermatologist and cofounder of The Skin Diary.
 She explains that when the body is exposed to UV radiation, it triggers a process that results in the release of endorphins, hormones that create a sense of “euphoria”.
-For many, the glow isn’t just about looking good — it’s about feeling good, too: “I'm normally in a better mood after a tanning bed,” confirms Ella, who agrees this “mood-boosting” effect is a big factor in why people feel addicted to tanning beds.
-Lisa echoes this, telling me she enjoys the light and “me-time” of being on a tanning bed: “It’s like dreaming myself away to a beach.”
+For many, the glow isn’t just about looking good — it’s about feeling good, too: “I'm normally in a better mood after a sunbed,” confirms Ella, who agrees this “mood-boosting” effect is a big factor in why people feel addicted to sunbeds.
+Lisa echoes this, telling me she enjoys the light and “me-time” of being on a sunbed: “It’s like dreaming myself away to a beach.”

 AdvertisementADVERTISEMENT

-“Given the well-established link between tanning bed use and skin cancer, stronger measures are urgently needed,” he adds.
-As for what that might look like, various skin cancer charities have called for tanning beds to have graphic warning signs similar to those found on cigarette packets, while a June 2025 study exposed “potential gaps in current regulations” when it comes to tanning salons marketing on social media.
+“Given the well-established link between sunbed use and skin cancer, stronger measures are urgently needed,” he adds.
+As for what that might look like, various skin cancer charities have called for sunbeds to have graphic warning signs similar to those found on cigarette packets, while a June 2025 study exposed “potential gaps in current regulations” when it comes to tanning salons marketing on social media.

-Whether on a tanning bed in New York or a beach lounger in Mexico, dermatologists are firm in their answer that there’s no such thing as a safe tan — “Unless it’s self-tanner from a bottle,” says Dr. Kiely.
-She agrees with Dr. Anand that the only way to “eliminate” risk is to ban tanning beds, as they are in countries such as Australia and Brazil: “I’m coming at it as a person who has spent her career cutting out thousands of skin cancers, some of them life-threatening,” Dr. Kiely adds.
+Whether on a sunbed in South London or a beach lounger in Spain, dermatologists are firm in their answer that there’s no such thing as a safe tan — “Unless it’s self-tanner from a bottle,” says Dr Kiely.
+She agrees with Dr Anand that the only way to “eliminate” risk is to ban sunbeds, as they are in countries such as Australia and Brazil: “I’m coming at it as a person who has spent her career cutting out thousands of skin cancers, some of them life-threatening,” Dr Kiely adds.
 “We are watching the number of skin cancers scale out of control in our clinics.
 We must take measures now to protect future generations.”

 AdvertisementADVERTISEMENT